thevuong/next15-filterlist/STEPS.md

 ## Review lighthouse scores

-- New tab with pre-measured lighthouse scores.
+- New fullscreen with pre-measured lighthouse scores.
 - TBT: 0 since no JS, responsive page, no uncanny valley since default elements.
 - FCP: Bad since we are showing nothing until everything.
 Check the logs for the true value.
 Fix mistakenly good scores.
 - LCP: Bad, out LCP is shown together with everything else.
 Check the logs for the true value.
 Fix mistakenly good scores.